(Last Updated on : 05-12-2018)

 .
 During the British rule, Jhansi rose to prominence, as it was one of the centres where the outburst of the 1857 Sepoy Mutiny took place.
 Since then Jhansi has been the symbol of courage, self-respect and bravery.
 It is the land of Rani Lakshmi Bai, the brave woman-ruler of Jhansi, who fought the British.
 After independence, Jhansi became a part of the Uttar Pradesh.
 A new dimension has been added to this historic city with the introduction of the Jhansi Festival, held every year between the months of February to March.
 It offers a fine opportunity to enjoy the arts, crafts and culture of the region.

 Demographics of Jhansi

-According to the 2011 census, Jhansi has a population of 8, 30,293; its urban agglomeration a population of 8, 30,311.
+According to the 2011 census, Jhansi has a total population of 19, 98, 603 out of which the male and female were 1, 057, 436 and 941, 167 respectively; its urban agglomeration is a population of 8, 30,311.
 Jhansi city has 85th rank among the most populated cities of India, according to the 2011 census.
-The literacy rate of Jhansi is 63.81%, much lower than the national average.
+The literacy rate of Jhansi is 63.81 percent, which is much lower than the national average.

 Places to Visit in Jhansi

 mainly famous for its cultural tourism.
 There are many forts